 We look forward to seeing you and wish you a successful semester!

 If you are a new student to ASC and want to enroll for services, please visit our page Getting Started at ASC.

-The schedule of classes for Spring 2023 is now available and registration is underway.
+The schedule of classes for Fall 2023 are now available and registration is underway.

 Contact the ASC for a counseling appointment to help you choose classes.

 Remember to schedule your ASC Proctored Exams:

 After you request accommodations, your instructors will need to complete the Proctoring Center Testing Agreement and add exam dates to the MyASC Portal.
 After the instructor does their Agreement, you will need to schedule your exam appointments to use the Proctoring Center for your exams.
 Click on this ASC Exam Scheduling Video Tutorial to learn how to enter your exam dates.